shardic-er/LongTermMemory-ChatBot/projectplans.md

 ## Project Milestones

+### Initial Setup and Configuration of All Components
+- [ ] Backend setup with FastAPI.
+  - [ ] Set up basic CRUD operations for chat messages.
+  - [ ] Implement authentication for secure API access.
+- [ ] Frontend setup with React.
+  - [ ] Create basic UI components for chat interaction.
+  - [ ] Establish a state management solution (e.g., Redux, Context API).
+- [ ] Database setup with PostgreSQL.
+  - [ ] Define the database schema for storing chat messages and embeddings.
+  - [ ] Integrate pgvector for vector operations.
+- [ ] Embedding API integration.
+  - [ ] Set up OpenAI API key configuration.
+  - [ ] Develop service for generating and retrieving embeddings.
+- [ ] Summarization component setup.
+  - [ ] Design summarization pipeline using OpenAI's GPT model.
+  - [ ] Implement caching strategy for commonly used summaries to reduce API calls.

+### Development of the Core System Functionalities
+- [ ] Develop embedding generation and search logic.
+  - [ ] Integrate Scikit-learn for initial vector search.
+  - [ ] Create endpoints for embedding generation and retrieval.
+- [ ] Implement conversational context handling.
+  - [ ] Store conversation history with embeddings in the database.
+  - [ ] Develop logic to combine new user input with historical context for response generation.
-- [ ] Initial setup and configuration of all components.
+- [ ] Establish frontend and backend integration.
-- [ ] Development of the core system functionalities.
+  - [ ] Design and implement API endpoints for the frontend to interact with.
+  - [ ] Set up async communication patterns (e.g., WebSockets) if real-time interaction is needed.

+### Testing with a Limited User Base for Initial Feedback
+- [ ] Prepare testing environments.
+  - [ ] Set up staging and production environments.
+  - [ ] Implement automated testing pipelines.
+- [ ] Conduct user acceptance testing.
-- [ ] Testing with a limited user base for initial feedback.
+  - [ ] Develop a plan for user testing sessions.
+  - [ ] Gather and document feedback.

+### Iteration Based on Feedback and Performance Metrics
+- [ ] Performance tuning.
+  - [ ] Optimize database queries and indexing.
+  - [ ] Profile and optimize API performance.
+- [ ] User experience enhancements.
-- [ ] Iteration based on feedback and performance metrics.
+  - [ ] Refine UI/UX based on user feedback.
+  - [ ] Implement additional features requested by test users.

+### Full System Deployment and Public Release
+- [ ] Deployment automation.
+  - [ ] Set up continuous deployment pipelines with GitHub Actions.
+  - [ ] Ensure Docker containerization is configured properly.
+- [ ] Public launch preparations.
-- [ ] Full system deployment and public release.
+  - [ ] Create marketing materials and documentation.
+  - [ ] Plan a launch event or announcement.

 ## Conclusion
-This document will serve as the living architecture plan for the Long-Term Memory Chatbot project.
-It will be updated as the project evolves to reflect any new decisions and changes in the system architecture.
+This updated document will guide the development process and ensure all necessary steps are taken to create a scalable, efficient Long-Term Memory Chatbot system.
+The to-do list will be dynamically updated to reflect project progress and any adjustments in scope or direction.

 ## Project Structure
 ```